Luh-E/Luh-E/README.md

 # sobre mim
 - 👋 Hi, I’m Lu
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new things
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learningg the basics of programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new projects
-- 📫 How to reach me ...
+- 📫 How to reach me: luisa.ester.santos@escola.pr.gov.br
 -
 ## meus trabalhos
 <!---